 An AI engine is used to check that the source and target text mean the same thing or how much of the same thing.
 The recommended setting discards the 10% worst segments while keeping the 90% best segments.

-Advanced settings allows changing alignment or can be a filter based on the raw similarity score using a number between 0 and 1 (1 meaning complete alignment).
+Advanced settings allows changing the alignment or can be a filter based on the raw similarity score using a number between 0 and 1 (1 meaning complete alignment).
 Caution is advised if using the raw similarity score as each language pair has a different distribution of scores and what is considered a good score for one language pair may be an unsatisfactory score for another.

-Minimum character count
+Minimum character and letter count

 Character count includes all characters.
 This includes all letters, white spaces, and punctuation and symbols.
+For training purposes, it may be useful to discard segments that do not contain any letters.

 Letter count counts only letters such as in the English alphabet, but also more complex characters with diacritics or Chinese characters.
 One Chinese character is counted as one letter, even if it represents more than one character.
+For character-based languages default values are 1, but for word-based languages default values are 4 (characters) and 3 (letters).
+The minimum value is 1 and the maximum value is 500.

 Sentence pair length